jlyonsmith/HowTo/macOS/Developer_System_Setup.md

 These instructions assume a clean installation of macOS (at least High Sierra or above) and that you are logged on as an administrator user, i.e. you can run `sudo`.

-## General

-Go to your `$HOME` directory and do `mkdir bin`.

-Note, you can create a `scratch` directory anywhere in your source tree and any files in those directories will not be committed.

 ## Install iTerm2

 Download and install [iTerm2](https://www.iterm2.com/).
 Open _Preferences_ and duplicate the default profile: